Why would I need Endodontic Surgery?

 1. Infected Tissue

 2. Tissue Removed

 4. Healing Complete

 Following the procedure, there may be some discomfort or slight swelling while the incision heals.
 This is normal for any surgical procedure.
 To alleviate any discomfort, an appropriate pain medication will be recommended.
-If you have pain that does not respond to medication, please call our office: Blanco Office Phone Number 210-341-8281.
+If you have pain that does not respond to medication, please call our office: San Antonio Endodontics Phone Number 210-341-8281.

 Patient Reviews: Apical Surgery

 This reviews section is in progress.
 Please visit the Patient Review Form page to leave a review about your apicoectomy experience with this practice.
-Call our office if you would like more information: Blanco Office Phone Number 210-341-8281.
+Call our office if you would like more information: San Antonio Endodontics Phone Number 210-341-8281.